from Christian DeLord

 Reinventing yourself is not easy, but it is necessary

 Reinvention is not a linear process.
 It’s not like following a recipe.
-It’s more like jazz: there’s a basic structure, but then you have to improvise, go with your gut, adapt to the moment.
+It’s more like jazz: there’s a basic structure, but then you have to improvise, follow your instincts, adapt to the moment.

-As Steve Jobs said in one of his most inspirational speeches:
+As Steve Jobs said in one of his most inspiring speeches:

 “Your time is limited, so don’t waste it living someone else’s life.
-Don’t get trapped by dogma, which is living with the results of other people’s thinking.
-Don’t let the noise of other people’s opinions drown out your own inner voice.
-And most important of all, have the courage to follow your heart and intuition.
+Don’t get trapped by dogma, which means living by following the results of other people’s thinking.
+Don’t let the noise of other people’s opinions cloud your inner voice.
+And, most important of all, have the courage to follow your heart and intuition.
 Somehow they know what you really want to become.
 Everything else is secondary.”

-Those words were really powerful.
-For me, reinventing myself meant exploring unknown territories, technologies I wasn’t familiar with, ways of expressing myself that were different from what I was used to.
-I had done some live broadcasts in the past years, but I had never thought I could create something that could become a regular weekly appointment to entertain people on my YouTube Channel.
+These words were really powerful.
+For me, reinventing myself meant exploring unfamiliar territories, technologies I was unfamiliar with, different modes of expression from what I was used to.
+I had done a few live shows in years past, but I had never thought I could create something that would become a weekly fixture to entertain people on my YouTube channel.

-I started learning how to create digital content.
+I started studying how to create digital content.
 I learned how to record my own music at home with minimal equipment.
 I explored the world of streaming, video editing and social media marketing.

-And, most importantly, I began to develop what would later become HARMONIE®, an immersive experience that combines music, meditation and wellness.
+Most importantly, I began to develop what would later become HARMONIE®, an immersive experience combining music, meditation and well-being.
 A project that would never have been born without the crisis that forced me to stop and rethink everything.

-I want to share with you the four phases that I identified in that period in order to be able to draw a boundary line that could then lead me to realize the project that I am carrying forward today.
-I called them the Four Stages of Ingenuity in Times of Crisis.
+I want to share with you the four stages that I identified at that time so that I could draw a line that could then lead me to fulfill the project that I am pursuing today.
+I called them the four stages of ingenuity in times of crisis.

 Through my journey, I have identified four stages that I believe are universal in the process of reinvention during a crisis: